TensAIR: Real-Time Training of Neural Networks from Data-streams: Background

 ANNs denote a family of supervised ML algorithms which are designed to be trained on a pre-defined dataset \cite{Goodfellow-et-al-2016}.
 A training dataset is composed of multiple $(x,y)$ pairs, in which $x$ is a training example and $y$ is its corresponding label.
 ANNs are usually trained using {\em mini-batches} $X$, which are sets of $(x,y)$ pairs of fixed size $N$ that are iteratively (randomly) sampled from the training dataset, thus $X = {(x_i,y_i),\ldots,(x_{i+N},y_{i+N})}$.

-\textbf{BGD vs. SGD.~} An ANN model is represented by the weights and biases of the network, described together by $\theta$.
-We train the network using Batch Gradient Descent (BGD) \cite{ruder2016overview} which is based on Stochastic Gradient Descent (SGD) \cite{robbins1951stochastic}.
-BGD updates $\theta$ by considering $\nabla L(X,\theta)$, which is the gradient of a pre-defined {\em loss function} $L$ with respect to $\theta$ when taking $X$ as input.
-Thus, we can represent the update rule of $\theta$ as in Equation \ref{eq:gradient_descent}, in which $t$ is the iteration in BGD, and $\alpha$ is a pre-defined learning rate.
+An ANN model is represented by the weights and biases of the network, described together by $\theta$ and it is usually trained with variants of {\em stochastic gradient descent} (SGD) \cite{robbins1951stochastic}.
+SGD updates $\theta$ by considering $\nabla L(X,\theta)$, which is the gradient of a pre-defined {\em loss function} $L$ with respect to $\theta$ when taking $X$ as input.
+Thus, we can represent the update rule of $\theta$ as in Equation \ref{eq:gradient_descent}, in which $t$ is the iteration in SGD, and $\alpha$ is a pre-defined learning rate.

 Based on Equation \ref{eq:gradient_descent}, $\theta_{t+1}$ is defined based on two terms.
 The second term is the more computationally expensive one to calculate, which we refer to as \textit{gradient calculation} (GC).
 The remainder of the equation we call \textit{gradient application} (GA), which consists of the subtraction between the two terms and the assignment of the result to $\theta_{t+1}$.